apptentive/apptentive-ios/README.md

 _Header Search Paths_ settings:

     $(BUILT_PRODUCTS_DIR)/usr/local/include

+Also add the following to your _Other Linker Flags_ settings:

+    -ObjC -all_load

 In your target's _Build Phases_ section, add the _ApptentiveResources_ and _ApptentiveConnect_ targets to your _Target Dependencies_.